Maahygrah/web3-onchain-log/README.md

 * **Equilibrium Price Delivery:** The mechanical process where algorithmic market makers drive an overextended asset back to the exact 50% mark of a trading range.
 This process ensures price rebalances cleanly before any high-probability expansions can take place in either premium or discount zones.
 * **Incentivize** (verb): Provide with an incentive for doing something. *Example:* "Ecosystem contributors structure testnet campaigns specifically to incentivize early participants who provide deep technical feedback on smart contract vulnerabilities."
 * **Tiered Escalation Matrix:** An operational communication framework that maps incoming user support requests by technical severity, allowing front-line moderators to resolve basic wallet issues immediately while instantly routing critical smart contract bugs to core developers.
+* **Breaker Block Mitigation:** A structural market event where a failed order block—one that was blown through during an aggressive liquidity sweep—is retested by price from the opposite side.
+This zone transitions into a powerful entry block as institutional flow flips from sell to buy (or buy to sell).